Core Idea

 • Super, Donald E. (1957).
 The Psychology of Careers.
 Harper & Row.

-• Foundational career development theory establishing that career growth involves distinct stages of exploration, establishment, maintenance, and disengagement — the precursor to the transition/stability cycle in modern career frameworks
+• Foundational career development theory establishing distinct stages of exploration, establishment, maintenance, and disengagement

 • Gordon Training International (1970s).
 “Four Stages of Competence” model (attributed to Noel Burch).

-• The floor-raising mechanism parallels the “conscious incompetence” stage: transitions move people from unconscious competence in the old domain back to conscious incompetence in the new one, which is necessary for genuine floor elevation
+• The floor-raising mechanism parallels the “conscious incompetence” stage: transitions move people from unconscious competence in the old domain back to conscious incompetence in the new one

-• Chapter 1 discusses the “T-shaped” professional model and the trade-off between breadth (floor) and depth (ceiling) in senior individual contributor careers
+• Chapter 1: the T-shaped professional model and the trade-off between breadth (floor) and depth (ceiling)

 • Schein, Edgar H. (1978).
 Career Dynamics: Matching Individual and Organizational Needs.
 Addison-Wesley.

-• Career anchors theory: the values and competencies that individuals are least willing to give up.
-Transitions that conflict with a person’s career anchor hit the floor-raising friction hardest, explaining why some transitions feel more destabilising than others
+• Career anchors theory: values individuals are least willing to give up; explains why some transitions feel more destabilising than others

 Note